MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/suggested-replies.md

 > [!NOTE]
 > - The AI-generated content is just a suggestion.
 It is your responsibility to review and edit the suggested content to make sure it’s accurate and appropriate before sending your email.
 > - Suggested email replies is currently available only in English.
+> - Suggested email replies is turned on by default in North America (NAM).
 > -  Ensure that the Viva Sales for Outlook add-in is updated to the latest version (10.0.0.11 or newer) to use the copy to email functionality of the suggested reply feature.
 For information on how to update the add-in, go to [Update the Viva Sales add-in](install-viva-sales-as-an-integrated-app.md#update-the-viva-sales-add-in).

 **To enable suggested email replies in Outlook**